 Alan added: “An advantage of work experience at the VEC, is that every new project brings a new challenge but also requires expertise in different subject areas.
 I have had to quickly gain knowledge in many areas ranging from nuclear reactors to robotics, which has kept every day interesting.
 My computer, coding and general digital skills have improved immeasurably, but what I value the most is the confidence I have gained in being able to interact and communicate with the team to solve an industry problem.’’
 Alan Everett, University of Liverpool, PG

-Shaun Johnson, from Liverpool, Shaun is in his first year of Mechatronics and Robotic Systems degree at the University of Liverpool.
+Shaun Johnson, from Liverpool, Shaun was in his first year of Mechatronics and Robotic Systems degree at the University of Liverpool.

 Shaun said: “I’ve learned a new programming language (C++) from scratch in a few weeks, which will give me a big career advantage in the future.
 This was very challenging mathematically and was incredibly rewarding when I finally figured it out. ’’ Shaun Johnson, University of Liverpool, UG.

-Shaun is enjoying working with robotic car and arm - trying to get the positional data from the encoders for use in a simulation on the surface of Mars.
+Shaun enjoyed working with robotic car and arm – trying to get the positional data from the encoders for use in a simulation on the surface of Mars.

 Elara Nicholson graduated from the University of Liverpool in 2017 with a masters degree in Aerospace Engineering.
 For her 3rd and 4th year project, she worked on a virtual engine test bench – a digital twin of a turbofan engine that explored how different engine faults affect performance and how they can be de-risked for efficiencies.
 Her interest in this field led Elara to the VEC for a placement opportunity.